StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph: Abstract

 \section{Abstract}

-Conventional representation learning algorithms for knowledge graphs (KG) map each entity to a unique embedding vector, ignoring the rich information contained in neighbor entities.
-We propose a method named StarGraph, which gives a novel way to utilize the neighborhood information for large-scale knowledge graphs to get better entity representations.
-The core idea is to divide the neighborhood information into different levels for sampling and processing, where the generalized coarse-grained information and unique fine-grained information are combined to generate an efficient subgraph for each node.
-In addition, a self-attention network is proposed to process the subgraphs and get the entity representations, which are used to replace the entity embeddings in conventional methods.
-The proposed method achieves the best results on the ogbl-wikikg2 dataset, which validates the effectiveness of it.
+Conventional representation learning algorithms for knowledge graphs (KG) map each entity to a unique embedding vector, ignoring the rich information contained in the neighborhood.
+We propose a method named StarGraph, which gives a novel way to utilize the neighborhood information for large-scale knowledge graphs to obtain entity representations.
+An incomplete two-hop neighborhood subgraph for each target node is at first generated, then processed by a modified self-attention network to obtain the entity representation, which is used to replace the entity embedding in conventional methods.
+We achieved SOTA performance on ogbl-wikikg2 and got competitive results on fb15k-237.
+The experimental results proves that StarGraph is efficient in parameters, and the improvement made on ogbl-wikikg2 demonstrates its great effectiveness of representation learning on large-scale knowledge graphs.
 The code is now available at \url{https://github.com/hzli-ucas/StarGraph}.